 There is also a large collection of sculptures from the Parthenon in Greece.
 (We will leave the controversy of whether they were stolen or not aside…).

 Floors 3, 4 and 5 or “Upper floors” of the British Museum

 These are the floors of the British Museum where there are more rooms to visit and where you will probably spend more time if you try to see the whole museum.

-On the 3rd floor, there are almost 20 rooms focusing on Ancient Egypt, Europe, Ancient Greece, Rome and also the Middle East.
+On the 3rd floor, almost 20 rooms focus on Ancient Egypt, Europe, Ancient Greece, Rome and the Middle East.
 I think on this floor are some of the best things to see at the British Museum.
 One of those things is the Oxus Treasure in room 52.
 It is a metal treasure that came from Ancient Iran.